CDCgov/ixa/docs/book/src/topics/profiling-module.md

 including configuring `report_options()` to control the output directory, file prefix, and overwrite behavior.

+## Query timings

+When the `profiling` feature is enabled, context query APIs automatically aggregate query execution times by query shape.
+A query shape consists of the entity type and its unordered property names; property values do not affect the identity.
+For example, queries for `Age(10), Alive(true)` and `Alive(false), Age(20)` share one timing row.

+The `Count` column reports consumed query executions.
+Each eager query method or `EntitySet` terminal operation counts once.
+An iterator counts once when it performs query work, whether it is consumed through `next`, `count`, `for_each`, or `fold`.
+Creating and dropping an unused iterator does not increment the count.
+For partially consumed iterators, only work completed before the iterator is dropped contributes to the recorded execution time.
+User callback time in `for_each` and `fold` is excluded.

+Set algebra retains a query profile when all profiled operands have the same query identity, including when a profiled set is combined with an unprofiled set.
+Combining sets with different query identities clears the profile from the result so the composed work is not attributed to an arbitrary query.

 ## Writing JSON output

 `ProfilingContextExt::write_profiling_data()` writes a pretty JSON file to: